-At the end of the fiscal year 1947, aggregate old-age and survivors insurance benefit payments were being made at an annual rate of about \$470 million; in the last of the five fiscal years ahead, annual payments are expected to total from \$855 to \$965 million.
-The trend of such payments will be upward throughout the present century; by 1970, benefit disbursements are expected to have increased to four to seven times their current level.
+At the end of the fiscal year 1948, aggregate old-age and survivors insurance benefit payments were being made at an annual rate of about \$560 million; in the last of the five fiscal years ahead, annual payments are expected to total from \$925 to \$1,027 million.
+The trend of such payments will be upward throughout the present century; by 1970, benefit disbursements are expected to increase to four to six times their current level.